MicrosoftDocs/fabric-docs/docs/real-time-intelligence/kusto-query-set.md

 The lower section of the data source explorer shows all the available data sources that have been added to the queryset.

 To open the action menu, hover over the data source name and select the **More actions** menu [...].
-The menu gives options to:
+The menu shows the following options:

 * Refresh database
 * Use this database: switch to use this data source in the current tab